July 01, 2016

 11.2 ALT Annual Conference 2016: Connect, Collaborate, Create: Registration now open.

 The 2016 Annual Conference of the Association for Learning Technology will take place at Warwick University, 6 to 8 September 2016.The conference provides an international platform for Learning Technology research, practice and policy work from across sectors.
 Confirmed speakers include Josie Fraser, Ian Livingstone CBE and Lia Commissar.

-Early bird registration offers a significant discount across all conference fees and is open until 30 June.
+Early bird registration offers a significant discount across all conference fees.
 ALT members are also entitled to a further 20% discount on attendance.

 To book please visit:

-12.3 Innovate and Educate:Teaching and Learning Conference ANZ will be held in Sydney from the 28 to31 August 2016.
+11.3 Innovate and Educate:Teaching and Learning Conference ANZ will be held in Sydney from the 28 to 31 August 2016.
 Education leaders, educators, course designers, system administrators and eLearning managers who partner and innovate with different Learning Management Systems such as Blackboard Learn, Enterprise Moodle and Moodlerooms, from across Australia and New Zealand will come together to share their knowledge and expertise in the field of online teaching and learning.